Aaevelion/aaevelion.github.io/about.md

 				<header class="major">
 					<h3>What's up?</h3>
 				</header>
-				<p>Well, I am right now on a Tour-of-Duty to Bangalore in the summer, doing a project on possible Fermi Bubble analogs with Dr. Santanu Mondal and Dr. Ravi Joshi here at the Indian Institute of Astrophysics (IIA).
-Going to Bangalore has been one of the best decisions of my life, although I am kind of missing home as well. *sob* </p>
+				<p>Well, I am right now on a Tour-of-Duty to Bangalore this summer, doing a project on possible extra-galactic Fermi Bubble analogs with <a href = "https://www.iiap.res.in/people/profile/academic/santanu-mondal/"> Dr. Santanu Mondal </a> since Summer 2023, and since Summer 2024, in collaboration with <a href = "https://www.iiap.res.in/people/profile/academic/ravi-joshi/"> Dr. Ravi Joshi </a> at the <a href = "https://www.iiap.res.in/"> Indian Institute of Astrophysics (IIA), Bangalore </a>.
+Going to Bangalore has been one of the best decisions of my life, although I am kind of missing home as well, and certainly do not want to go back to IISER M for my upcoming 7th semester *sob* </p>
 			</div>
 		</div>
 	</section>